modmore/docs/en/Commerce/v0.x/Developer/06_MODX_Adapter.md

 The Adapter is a link between the MODX core and the Commerce extra.
-Should the MODX core change in a way that is not backwards compatible in the future, we hope the adapter will be able of accommodating those changes without rewriting the core or modules.
+Should the MODX core change in a way that is not backwards compatible in the future (e.g. MODX 3), we hope the adapter will be able of _adapting_ to those changes without needing to rewrite the Commerce core or modules.

-If you can, use the adapter in your modules rather than relying on the xPDO or modX objects directly.
+Use the adapter in your modules rather than relying on the xPDO or modX objects directly to also benefit from that.

-The adapter exposes the following contract and is typically available via either `$commerce->adapter` or `$this->adapter` in models.
+The adapter exposes the following contract and is typically available via either `$commerce->adapter`, or `$this->adapter` in model classes.

 ```` php
 <?php